grafitely/Note-to-keyboard/README.md

 ### Description

-Translates musical notes to keyboard inputs with python, made for me to play ocarina of time with an ocarina
+Translates musical notes to keyboard inputs with python

 ### Installation